Triple misery for Jose and Man Utd

 (CNN)Jose Mourinho's Manchester United slipped to a third damaging defeat in just nine days as Watford secured a 3-1 home win over the Red Devils Sunday.

-It was the first time in over a decade that such a fate has befallen a Mourinho-managed team
+It was the first time in over a decade that such a fate has befallen a Mourinho-managed team.

-After a promising start to the season, including victory at Wembley in the FA Community Shield, United's woes began with defeat to city rival and EPL leader Manchester City last weekend.
+After a promising start to the season, including victory at Wembley in the FA Community Shield, United's woes began with last weekend's defeat to city rival and English Premier League leader Manchester City.

-A lackluster loss to Feyenoord in the Europa League has been followed by another EPL defeat at Vicarage Road.
+Thursday's lackluster loss to Feyenoord in the Europa League has been followed by another EPL defeat at Vicarage Road -- Watford's first win over United in 30 years.

-Record signing Paul Pogba rattled the Watford woodwork with a first half effort before in-form midfielder Etienne Capoue struck his fourth goal in six games to put the host ahead.
+United's record signing Paul Pogba rattled the woodwork with a first-half effort, but in-form midfielder Etienne Capoue struck his fourth goal in six games to put the host ahead.

 United improved after the break and when teenager Marcus Rashford was quick to react to put the visitor level just after the hour mark it looked ominous for Watford.

-But Hornets boss Walter Mazzarri introduced Colombian Juan Camilo Zuniga off the bench and he scored with his first touch of the ball on 83 minutes from Roberto Pereya's pass.
+But Hornets boss Walter Mazzarri introduced Juan Camilo Zuniga off the bench, and the Colombian scored with his first touch of the ball on 83 minutes from Roberto Pereya's pass.

-Zuniga, on loan from Napoli, was then fouled by Marouane Fellaini and Troy Deeney converted from the spot to complete a famous victory in injury time.
+Zuniga, on loan from Napoli, was then fouled by Marouane Fellaini in injury time -- and Troy Deeney converted from the spot to complete a famous victory.

-It was Watford's first win over United since 1986 and left Mourinho frustrated with his squad.
+Watford's first win over United since 1986 left Mourinho -- who replaced Louis van Gaal in May -- frustrated with his squad.

 "We started the season very well and had good results.
-I feel the first moment we had a defeat, a difficult situation, some of the boys are having a bit of difficulty coping with the negativity," Mourinho said.
+I feel the first moment we had a defeat, a difficult situation, some of the boys are having a bit of difficulty coping with the negativity," the former Chelsea, Inter Milan and Real Madrid coach said.

-The outspoken Portuguese could not resist a dig at referee Michael Oliver, believing there had been a foul on Anthony Martial leading up to the opening goal for Capoue, but also rued his side's 'individual and collective mistakes."
+The outspoken Portuguese could not resist a dig at referee Michael Oliver, believing there had been a foul on Anthony Martial leading up to Capoue's opening goal, but he also rued his side's 'individual and collective mistakes."

-A crucial moment came when the scores were level and Zlatan Ibrahimovic saw a header kept out brilliantly by Heurelho Gomes before the late intervention by Zuniga.
+A crucial moment came when the scores were level and summer signing Zlatan Ibrahimovic's header was kept out brilliantly by Heurelho Gomes before the late intervention by Zuniga.

-"We were the better team when we lost," claimed Mourinho.
+"We were the better team when we lost," Mourinho claimed.

-The defeat leaves United six points adrift of its neighbor Manchester City after five games of the EPL season and outside the top four.
+The defeat left United six points adrift of Manchester City after five games of the EPL season, and outside the top four.

+Later Sunday, Tottenham Hotspur moved up to third with a 1-0 home win over struggling Sunderland.
+England striker Harry Kane scored the winner in the second half but was later stretchered off with an ankle injury.

+In other matches, Crystal Palace thrashed bottom club Stoke 4-1 and Southampton edged Swansea 1-0.